Skip to main content

 Technical SEO Foundations

 Most sites accumulate years of technical debt: duplicate content signals, broken internal link hierarchies, slow render paths, and malformed schema.
 We conduct a full diagnostic, prioritise by compounding impact, and rebuild the foundation in a sequence that never risks ranking stability.
+Schema markup — Article, FAQ, Product, LocalBusiness — is no longer just a ranking signal.
+It’s what AI retrieval systems read when deciding whether your content is structured enough to cite.

 Outputs